L'IMAD Holding

 L'IMAD Holding is the third sovereign pillar in the upgraded SCFEA architecture and the structural mechanism by which the consolidated ADQ-successor portfolio is separated from the Tahnoon retained-portfolio cluster, with cross-pillar interlock to Mubadala maintained through Khaldoon Al Mubarak's seat on the L'IMAD board.

-According to the Round 6 meta-synthesis, L'IMAD now sits as the third pillar of an upgraded three-pillar SCFEA sovereign-investment model alongside the Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company 3.
-Analysis of the synthesis treats this as a structural revision of an earlier two-pillar reading and frames the consolidation as a generational separation that compartmentalizes the next-generation portfolio under Khaled bin Mohamed while leaving the Tahnoon retained-portfolio cluster — including MGX Fund Management Limited, ADIA, and the Aryam Investment 1 stake in World Liberty Financial — formally outside the L'IMAD perimeter 3.
-As of the Round 6 cutoff, subsidiary-level disclosure of which specific operating companies rolled into L'IMAD is not present in the finding set, and the L'IMAD restructure had not yet generated independent dossier-level coverage of operating-company activity, with most structural detail derived from a single SCFEA-resolution record summarized across UAE state media, AGBI, and Global Finance Magazine reporting 1.
+According to the investigation's structural synthesis, L'IMAD now sits as the third pillar of an upgraded three-pillar SCFEA sovereign-investment model alongside the Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company 3.
+Analysis of that synthesis revises an earlier two-pillar reading and frames the consolidation as a generational separation that compartmentalizes the next-generation portfolio under Khaled bin Mohamed while leaving the Tahnoon retained-portfolio cluster — including MGX Fund Management Limited, ADIA, and the Aryam Investment 1 stake in World Liberty Financial — formally outside the L'IMAD perimeter 3.
+Subsidiary-level disclosure of which specific operating companies rolled into L'IMAD is not present in the finding set, and the restructure had not yet generated independent dossier-level coverage of operating-company activity, with most structural detail derived from a single SCFEA-resolution record summarized across UAE state media, AGBI, and Global Finance Magazine reporting 1.

 Formation and Consolidation

-Analysis of the Round 6 finding record indicates that the consolidation is documented at the holding-entity level rather than at the operating-asset level: the finding record does not list which specific ADQ portfolio companies, platforms, or downstream investments rolled into L'IMAD, and any subsidiary-level inventory therefore falls outside the verified evidence set in this dossier 1.
-The exact registered legal form of L'IMAD Holding Company, its commercial-registration filings, and any English-language official corporate disclosures beyond the SCFEA-resolution coverage are not present in the Round 6 record 1.
+The consolidation is documented at the holding-entity level rather than at the operating-asset level.
+Which specific ADQ portfolio companies, platforms, or downstream investments rolled into L'IMAD is not listed in the record, and any subsidiary-level inventory therefore falls outside the verified evidence set in this dossier 1.
+The exact registered legal form of L'IMAD Holding Company, its commercial-registration filings, and any English-language official corporate disclosures beyond the SCFEA-resolution coverage are not present in the record 1.

 Governance Structure

-According to the Round 6 finding record on Khaldoon Khalifa Al Mubarak's 2025 board roster, Khaldoon Al Mubarak is named directly on the L'IMAD Holding board 2.
-According to that record, Khaldoon Al Mubarak's other concurrent positions include managing director and group chief executive officer of Mubadala Investment Company, Chairman of Abu Dhabi Commercial Bank, Vice Chairman of MGX, board member of ADNOC, G42, Aldar Properties, First Abu Dhabi Bank, and Emirates Foundation, Chair of the board of trustees of Mohamed bin Zayed University of Artificial Intelligence, Secretary General of the AI and Advanced Technology Council, and Chairman of the Executive Affairs Authority 2.
-Cross-reference of these concurrent positions indicates that Khaldoon Al Mubarak's L'IMAD seat sits inside a wider directorship roster that already spans the Mubadala pillar and several Tahnoon-chaired vehicles 2.
+The finding record on Khaldoon Khalifa Al Mubarak's 2025 board roster names Khaldoon Al Mubarak directly on the L'IMAD Holding board 2.
+That record lists his other concurrent positions as managing director and group chief executive officer of Mubadala Investment Company, Chairman of Abu Dhabi Commercial Bank, Vice Chairman of MGX, board member of ADNOC, G42, Aldar Properties, First Abu Dhabi Bank, and Emirates Foundation, Chair of the board of trustees of Mohamed bin Zayed University of Artificial Intelligence, Secretary General of the AI and Advanced Technology Council, and Chairman of the Executive Affairs Authority 2.
+Taken together, these positions place Khaldoon Al Mubarak's L'IMAD seat inside a wider directorship roster that already spans the Mubadala pillar and several Tahnoon-chaired vehicles 2.

-The Round 6 finding record does not enumerate the remainder of the L'IMAD board or its committee structure, and any further board composition therefore falls outside the verified evidence set in this dossier 1.
+The finding record does not enumerate the remainder of the L'IMAD board or its committee structure, and any further board composition therefore falls outside the verified evidence set in this dossier 1.

 Position in the Three-Pillar SCFEA Model

-According to the Round 6 meta-synthesis, the Supreme Council for Financial and Economic Affairs oversees three sovereign-investment pillars: the Abu Dhabi Investment Authority (ADIA), Mubadala Investment Company, and L'IMAD Holding 3.
-Analysis of the synthesis treats the three-pillar configuration as a structural revision of an earlier two-pillar reading in which Mubadala had been identified as the cross-network unifying sponsor; in the upgraded model L'IMAD stands as a separate third pillar carrying the consolidated ADQ-successor portfolio at approximately 300 billion US dollars in assets under management 3.
+The records show the Supreme Council for Financial and Economic Affairs overseeing three sovereign-investment pillars: the Abu Dhabi Investment Authority (ADIA), Mubadala Investment Company, and L'IMAD Holding 3.
+Analysis of the synthesis revises an earlier two-pillar reading in which Mubadala had been identified as the cross-network unifying sponsor; in the upgraded model, L'IMAD stands as a separate third pillar carrying the consolidated ADQ-successor portfolio at approximately 300 billion US dollars in assets under management 3.

-According to the same meta-synthesis, two horizontal scaffolding layers operate across the three pillars.
-According to the same meta-synthesis, the first is a regulatory layer represented by Mohamed Ali Al Shorafa Al Hammadi, who chairs the Abu Dhabi Securities Exchange and the Securities and Commodities Authority and serves as Vice Chairman of the Abu Dhabi Global Market 3.
-According to the same synthesis, the second is a US-listing layer represented by Essa Kazim, who according to the synthesis serves as a Nasdaq director through Borse Dubai 3.
-Cross-reference of the pillar-and-scaffolding model in the synthesis indicates that L'IMAD activity at the operating-company level can in principle move through the same regulatory and listing infrastructure as the ADIA and Mubadala pillars 3.
+Two horizontal scaffolding layers are, according to the same synthesis, identified as operating across the three pillars 3.
+The first is a regulatory layer represented by Mohamed Ali Al Shorafa Al Hammadi, who the records show chairs the Abu Dhabi Securities Exchange and the Securities and Commodities Authority and serves as Vice Chairman of the Abu Dhabi Global Market 3.
+The second is a US-listing layer represented by Essa Kazim, who the records show serves as a Nasdaq director through Borse Dubai 3.
+Because this scaffolding spans all three pillars, analysis suggests that L'IMAD activity at the operating-company level can in principle move through the same regulatory and listing infrastructure as the ADIA and Mubadala pillars 3.

-According to the Round 6 meta-synthesis, the cross-pillar governance is formally maintained at L'IMAD by the seat held by Khaldoon Al Mubarak, who serves concurrently as Mubadala managing director and group chief executive officer and as a L'IMAD board member 2.
-Examination of this overlap indicates that the structural separation of L'IMAD from the Tahnoon retained-portfolio cluster does not by itself sever its governance link to Mubadala 2.
+Cross-pillar governance is formally maintained at L'IMAD by the seat held by Khaldoon Al Mubarak, who serves concurrently as Mubadala managing director and group chief executive officer and as a L'IMAD board member 2.
+That overlap indicates that the structural separation of L'IMAD from the Tahnoon retained-portfolio cluster does not by itself sever its governance link to Mubadala 2.

 Subsidiary Portfolio

-According to the Round 6 finding record, the L'IMAD consolidation absorbed approximately 25 investment companies and platforms and more than 250 subsidiaries from the predecessor ADQ portfolio 1.
-The finding record does not enumerate these subsidiaries by name, and no L'IMAD-level subsidiary inventory was generated as part of the Round 6 evidence set; the consolidation is documented at the holding-entity level rather than at the operating-asset level 1.
+The L'IMAD consolidation absorbed approximately 25 investment companies and platforms and more than 250 subsidiaries from the predecessor ADQ portfolio 1.
+The finding record does not enumerate these subsidiaries by name, and no L'IMAD-level subsidiary inventory was generated as part of the evidence set; the consolidation is documented at the holding-entity level rather than at the operating-asset level 1.

-Analysis of the Round 6 record indicates that any specific operating-company attribution to L'IMAD requires verification against ADQ's pre-consolidation portfolio disclosures and against subsequent L'IMAD or SCFEA filings rather than against the finding record itself; the dossier therefore does not list specific named subsidiaries as L'IMAD-perimeter assets 1.
-The Round 6 record likewise does not enumerate the incremental assets that account for the difference between the inherited ADQ figure of approximately 263 billion US dollars and the post-consolidation L'IMAD figure of approximately 300 billion US dollars 1.
+Any specific operating-company attribution to L'IMAD would require verification against ADQ's pre-consolidation portfolio disclosures and against subsequent L'IMAD or SCFEA filings rather than against the finding record itself; the dossier therefore does not list specific named subsidiaries as L'IMAD-perimeter assets 1.
+The record likewise does not enumerate the incremental assets that account for the difference between the inherited ADQ figure of approximately 263 billion US dollars and the post-consolidation L'IMAD figure of approximately 300 billion US dollars 1.

 Cross-Network Position

-According to the Round 6 finding record, the January 2026 SCFEA resolution that created L'IMAD did not strip Sheikh Tahnoon bin Zayed Al Nahyan of his other Abu Dhabi sovereign-investment chairmanships; he retained chair positions at the Abu Dhabi Investment Authority (ADIA), MGX Fund Management Limited, G42, International Holding Company, Royal Group, First Abu Dhabi Bank, and the AI and Advanced Technology Council 1.
-Cross-reference of this retained-portfolio inventory with the L'IMAD chairmanship transfer indicates that the consolidation is best characterized in the available record as a generational portfolio bifurcation rather than as a removal of the prior chair from the broader sovereign-investment architecture 1.
+The January 2026 SCFEA resolution that created L'IMAD did not strip Sheikh Tahnoon bin Zayed Al Nahyan of his other Abu Dhabi sovereign-investment chairmanships; he retained chair positions at the Abu Dhabi Investment Authority (ADIA), MGX Fund Management Limited, G42, International Holding Company, Royal Group, First Abu Dhabi Bank, and the AI and Advanced Technology Council 1.
+Read against the chairmanship transfer, this retained-portfolio inventory points to a generational portfolio bifurcation rather than a removal of the prior chair from the broader sovereign-investment architecture 1.

-According to the Round 6 meta-synthesis, the structural separation places several Tahnoon-network entities relevant to the broader investigation outside the L'IMAD perimeter, including MGX, which the synthesis identifies as having deployed two billion US dollars of World Liberty Financial USD1 to Binance in May 2025, and the Aryam Investment 1 stake in World Liberty Financial 3.
-Analysis of the meta-synthesis indicates that the L'IMAD perimeter and the Tahnoon retained-portfolio perimeter are formally distinct after the January 2026 resolution, although both remain under SCFEA oversight 3.
+Analysis of the synthesis places several Tahnoon-network entities relevant to the broader investigation outside the L'IMAD perimeter, including MGX, identified in the finding record as having deployed two billion US dollars of World Liberty Financial USD1 to Binance in May 2025, and the Aryam Investment 1 stake in World Liberty Financial 3.
+According to the same synthesis, the L'IMAD perimeter and the Tahnoon retained-portfolio perimeter are formally distinct after the January 2026 resolution, although both remain under SCFEA oversight 3.

-According to the Round 6 meta-synthesis, the cross-pillar bridging effect between L'IMAD, ADIA, and Mubadala is described in the synthesis as durable through institutional roles rather than through individual chair positions, summarized in the synthesis as bridges that outlast principals 3.
+Cross-reference of the pillar roles indicates that the bridging effect between L'IMAD, ADIA, and Mubadala is durable through institutional positions rather than through individual chairmanships — bridges that outlast principals 3.
 The seat held by Khaldoon Al Mubarak on the L'IMAD board, concurrent with his Mubadala managing director and group chief executive officer position, is the documented operational mechanism for that bridging in the available finding set 2.

 Significance to the Investigation

-Analysis of the Round 6 finding record indicates that the relevance of L'IMAD Holding to the investigation runs through three structural channels 3.
-According to the meta-synthesis, the consolidation places approximately 300 billion US dollars of Abu Dhabi sovereign capital under the chairmanship of the Crown Prince of Abu Dhabi at the same point at which Tahnoon-network exposure to World Liberty Financial, USD1, and related transactions had become a documented investigative thread, with the next-generation portfolio formally compartmentalized away from the Tahnoon retained-portfolio cluster 3.
-Second, the cross-pillar interlock through Khaldoon Al Mubarak's L'IMAD board seat preserves a direct governance link between L'IMAD and Mubadala, which the Round 6 meta-synthesis identifies as the cross-network unifying sponsor in the prior two-pillar reading 2.
-Third, according to the same meta-synthesis the regulatory and US-listing scaffolding identified in the synthesis — Mohamed Ali Al Shorafa Al Hammadi at ADX, SCA, and ADGM, and Essa Kazim at Nasdaq via Borse Dubai — operates across all three SCFEA pillars and is therefore in principle available to L'IMAD-perimeter activity on the same terms as ADIA and Mubadala activity 3.
+Cross-reference of the synthesis identifies three structural channels through which L'IMAD Holding bears on the investigation 3.
+First, analysis of the synthesis notes that the consolidation places approximately 300 billion US dollars of Abu Dhabi sovereign capital under the chairmanship of the Crown Prince of Abu Dhabi at the same point at which Tahnoon-network exposure to World Liberty Financial, USD1, and related transactions had become a documented investigative thread, with the next-generation portfolio formally compartmentalized away from the Tahnoon retained-portfolio cluster 3.
+Second, the cross-pillar interlock through Khaldoon Al Mubarak's L'IMAD board seat preserves a direct governance link between L'IMAD and Mubadala, identified as the cross-network unifying sponsor in the prior two-pillar reading 2.
+Third, examination of the same synthesis shows the regulatory and US-listing scaffolding — Mohamed Ali Al Shorafa Al Hammadi at ADX, SCA, and ADGM, and Essa Kazim at Nasdaq via Borse Dubai — operating across all three SCFEA pillars and therefore in principle available to L'IMAD-perimeter activity on the same terms as ADIA and Mubadala activity 3.

-According to the Round 6 meta-synthesis, the resignation of Sultan bin Sulayem from DP World on February 13, 2026, after the Department of Justice Epstein release is characterized in the synthesis as the first observed visible loss for the Tahnoon network on Epstein-related exposure, with the Nasdaq-via-Borse-Dubai access seat passing to Essa Kazim 3.
-Analysis of the meta-synthesis indicates that the L'IMAD consolidation, occurring approximately one month before the bin Sulayem resignation, can be read as a pre-positioning structural change rather than as a reactive one, although the available finding set does not establish a documented causal link between the two events 3.
+The resignation of Sultan bin Sulayem from DP World on February 13, 2026, after the Department of Justice Epstein release is, according to the same synthesis, the first observed visible loss for the Tahnoon network on Epstein-related exposure, with the Nasdaq-via-Borse-Dubai access seat passing to Essa Kazim 3.
+Because the L'IMAD consolidation occurred approximately one month before the bin Sulayem resignation, analysis suggests it can be read as a pre-positioning structural change rather than as a reactive one, although the available finding set does not establish a documented causal link between the two events 3.

-Examination of the Round 6 finding record indicates that the dossier-level question relevant to the investigation is whether any consolidated ADQ subsidiaries had pre-existing exposure to the World Liberty Financial, MGX, or Tahnoon-network transactions documented elsewhere in the investigation, and whether such exposure is carried into the consolidated entity; that question is not resolved in the available finding set and is recorded under open questions 3.
+Examination of the finding set leaves open whether any consolidated ADQ subsidiaries had pre-existing exposure to the World Liberty Financial, MGX, or Tahnoon-network transactions documented elsewhere in the investigation, and whether such exposure is carried into the consolidated entity; that question is not resolved in the available record and is recorded under open questions 3.

 All Findings